Skip to content

 A psycho-educational evaluation or neuropsychological evaluation is required and essential in determining the impact of the condition on learning and academics.

-• Evaluations should be recent (typically completed within the past three to five years) and should be based on adult normed measures to determine the current impact of the condition and to approve accommodations.
+• Evaluations should be recent and should be based on adult normed measures to determine the current impact of the condition and to approve accommodations.
 However, applications for accommodations are reviewed on a case-by-case basis and childhood evaluations, and secondary school IEP’s or 504 plans are also helpful in determining services.

 • The assessment should list the specific aptitude, cognitive ability, academic achievement, and information processing tests or measures used and include the results of the testing with all subtests, standard scores, and percentiles (see examples of common testing measures below).